Dynamics of cellular flame deformation after a head-on interaction with a shock wave: reactive Richtmyer-Meshkov instability: Numerical method and physical model

 following \citet{egolfopoulos1990chain}, by calculating the mass burning rate ($\rho_{0} S_{L}$) for the given initial pressure($p_0$) and equivalence ratio ($\phi$), then slightly varying its value through the substitution of a small quantity of nitrogen by argon.
 Here, $T_{ad}$ is the adiabatic flame temperature.

 The pre-exponential factor was calculated by solving a system of equations for the laminar flame speed satisfying the compressible one-dimensional steady flame structure using the shooting method proposed by \citet{travnikov1997stability}.
 Figure\ \ref{1d_flame_profile} shows the results of the structure for temperature, pressure, density and reaction progress variable of the 1D steady flame in the frame of reference the flame.
 Note that the pressure only changes very little, given that the flame burning velocity is much smaller than the sound speed in the fresh gases.
-The laminar flame thickness ($L_f$), which was determined as $(T_b-T_0) (\frac{dx}{dT})_{max}$, was evaluated to be 1.48$L_{fs}$ and later used to compare with the experiments.
-For comparison with the experiments, we also define $t_{f}=\frac{L_{f}}{S_{L}}$ to be the laminar flame time.
+The flame thickness, which was determined as $(T_b-T_0)/(\frac{dT}{dx})_{max}$, was evaluated to be 1.48$L_{fs}$ and later used to scale to the laminar flame thickness evaluated from the experiments.
+To fit the experiments, we also define $t_{f}=\frac{L_{f}}{S_{L}}$ to be the laminar flame time.

 The cellular flame before the interaction was developed by imposing a small perturbation on the evaluated 1D flame in the longitudinal direction.
 The perturbed flame was placed in the middle of a rectangular channel with a domain length of 1000 flame lengths and a height of 16.5 $L_{fs}$ that represents the width of the cell (c) in figure\ \ref{cell_sketch} or the dashed rectangle in figure\ \ref{M1_9interaction} (2) before the interaction.
-The perturbation was set to be $A_0 \cos(2\pi y)/\lambda$ where $A_0=0.01 L_{fs}$.
+The perturbation was set to be $A_0 \cos(2\pi y)/\lambda$ where $A_0=0.1 L_{fs}$.
 The flame then freely evolved to form a steady cellular structure, which helps to prevent to deal with the initial unsteady evolution effect from subsequent dynamics.
 When the flame has propagated sufficient enough to form the steady cellular flame structure, the jumps in the fluid state parameters corresponding to a shock with a Mach number in the range of 1.53 to 2.5 were imposed in the left, 50 flame lengths from the flame, with the post shock parameters determined from the Rankine-Hugoniot relations.
 The length to the right of the flame was then varied within a range between 500 and 2000 $L_{fs}$ to investigate the flame evolution after the interaction.
 The top and bottom boundaries were set to be symmetric while the left and right boundaries had imposed zero-gradient conditions.